 Among her many volunteer roles, Michele serves on the board of trustees for the San Francisco Friends School.

 Katie Farnan started with Foundation Center as a reference librarian in 2008, working on the Ask Us chat service and developing creative communications for the organization in the form of videos and infographics.
-From there she moved to the Funding Information Network program and now provides direct leadership for the program as well as for GrantSpace and the impact measurement initiatives within the larger Social Sector Outreach unit, which is Foundation Center’s most forward-facing unit.
+From there she moved into lead roles in the Funding Information Network program as well as GrantSpace.org.
+She now directs marketing and operational activities (including impact measurement) for the Social Sector Outreach unit, which is the Center's most forward-facing unit.

 Katie earned her master's degree in library and information science at Kent State University in 2008 and has worked in special libraries, business libraries, and public libraries prior to working at Foundation Center.
 She was a 2008 Emerging Leader with the American Library Association.
 Outside the Center, Katie co-founded YNPN Cleveland in her home state of Ohio, a network that promotes the development of young professionals.
 She enjoys graphic design as a hobby and lives in Boulder, CO, with her family.